pixaful/pixaful-live/site/content/blog/web-development-skills.md

 <li>Learn HTMl and CSS without using frameworks such as bootstrap for layouts</li>
 <li>Learn Javascript and don't rely on jQuery</li>
 <li>Learn command line</li>
 <li>Pick a backend language.
-Don't just pick the one which you think is the coolest, every language out there os being used</li>
+Don't just pick the one which you think is the coolest</li>
 </ul>

 FYI: I do use a grid system on this website, but I only began using them once I got the basics down.
 My preferred grid is purecss because it is incredibly light.
 That being said, I am planning on dropping it very soon for grid css.